 - The feeling you get when you leave your child with a sitter, parent, etc., for the first time.
 And then the feeling you get when you see that everything was just fine when you get back home (7).

 - Watching a group of little boys splash around in a fountain.

 - Meeting Mickey Mouse for the first time despite it costing you your second child’s education.

-2 And yes Starbucks falls into that class.
-If you want to know who put coffee (or rather cappuccino) on the map, look no farther than the Italians.
-You can go to any other country in the world and find a Starbucks but in Rome the stores would be run out of business within a week.
+- And yes, Starbucks falls into that class.
+If you want to know who put coffee (or rather cappuccino) on the map, look no further than the Italians.
+You can go to any other country in the world and find a Starbucks, but in Rome the stores would be run out of business within a week.

-5 I tried these shoes on and I can tell you that comfortable did not come to mind.
-They made me think that having a board tied to me feet with shoestrings would be as comfortable somehow.
-Maybe, they would work on a boat but wearing them around each and every day would be a stretch.
+- I tried these shoes on, and I can tell you that comfortable did not come to mind.
+They made me think that having a board tied to my feet with shoestrings would be as comfortable somehow.
+Maybe, they would work on a boat, but wearing them around each and every day would be a stretch.

-6 Especially, if you’re a baseball fan and the moment takes place in the spring… And you dream of your child being six feet in height and left-handed to boot.
-If only for an instance, and then you realize that you just want your little one to always be your little one.
+- Especially, if you’re a baseball fan and the moment takes place in the spring… And you dream of your child being six feet in height and left-handed to boot.
+If only for an instance, and then you realize that you just want your little one always to be your little one.